 “This is just great!
 Yet another shooting!
 Somebody has got to do something about this otherwise the whole city will turn into a war zone”.

-Her father was a minister of the church in the little town she grew up and he spent his whole life spreading the word of Gospel, comforting and helping people in need, and most of all: going into the poor communities and talking to parents, teenagers and even to the kids.
-Reverend Wilson was a true missionary dedicating a good part of his life to the welfare of the kids coming from broken up families, homeless, or teens joining gangs.
+Her father was the minister of a church in the little town she grew up (not far away from the city) and spent his whole life spreading the word of Gospel, comforting and helping people in need, and most of all: going into the poor communities and talking to parents, teenagers and even to the kids.
+Reverend Wilson was a true missionary dedicating a good part of his life to the welfare of the kids coming from broken families, homeless people, or teens joining gangs.
 He was particularly working with kids dragged into the gangs.
-It was his believe that they are just missing the guidance and the warmth environment of a stable family, of an environment where they can feel they have a future, an environment where they feel “important”.
+It was his believe that they are just missing the guidance and the warmth environment of a stable family, of an environment where they can feel they have a future, where they feel “important”.

 For the last two weeks of his life, Linda was with him, all the way to the end and she still remembers him whispering while looking up at the ceiling: “Lord, thank you for not taking my minds away from me”.
 Then his beautiful blue eyes froze and Reverend Wilson went to meet Him.

 This last phrase followed her for long time after his passing.

 He was her life model and in spite of the fact that she was not going to the church as often as she used to, her dad’s teachings survived into her sub-consciousness and his legacy turned into a mission.

 The great Easter Sunday morning when the Parish was opened and people flocked in, made her feel such a great sense of pride especially that in spite of all adversities and lack of financial support, she managed to take her father’s project to the end!
 And only the fact that her father was not there to see his dream come true stopped her from fully enjoying the ceremony.